okibcn/wslcompact/README.md

 Safely compacts the size of the ever-growing WSL vhdx images.

-(Do you like this utility? give it a ⭐)
+(Do you like this utility? give it a ⭐ and share it)

 </div></br></br>